RaymondZXP/GovTechRTT/readme.md

 3. Trilateration implementation
     - Receiving packages from multiple slaves.
 How does the master receive packages from multiple salves to calculate different RTT (channel hopping?)
         - for frequency hopping, since we are connecting at the advertising layer, we can only use channel 37(2402 MHz), 38(2426 MHz),39 (2480 MHz)
+        - The frequency hopping is not well implmemnted currently, we need to set up another timer to do hopping at fixed time interval at both the anchor and the tags to ensure that it can collect enough data.
         - NRF52833 Gazell Package allows simultaneous connection up to 8 devices (but it is beyond advertising layer)(but only slave can initialise coversation while master is the one can connect up to 8 devices, therefore maybe only applicable to inverse positioning method)
     - Better way of labelling the anchors for trilateration.
 The NRF devZone says there is no way to identify the board with serial ID etc with the firmware and the current measure is to mannually label the anchors, is there better way to label them?

+4. Hardware
+    - Will antenna affect the RTT?
+Maybe we can do some research on it